fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Get-AzureRMAutomationVariable.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationVariable** cmdlet gets one or more azure_2 Automation variables.
+The **Get-AzureRmAutomationVariable** cmdlet gets one or more Azure Automation variables.
 To get a specific variable, specify its name.

 ## EXAMPLES